LondonGophers/admin/runbooks/jobs/README.md

 #### Why not just get rid of the jobs section?
 We feel that as a community we want to support companies large and small looking for talented engineers.
 Some companies might not be able to afford sponsoring meetups or attending them on a regular basis to talk to engineers but we still want everyone to be succesful in their search.
 Moving this to a more community focused Slack channel allows us to hopefully support the majority of peoples needs.

-#### Why Slack?
+#### Why Slack/Email?
-Slack is a great place to show what is happening at a specific moment in time.
-People looking and vacancies change over time, a Slack channel allows us to keep up to date with the changing needs of the community.
+Slack and Email groups are a great place to show what is happening at a specific moment in time.
+People looking and vacancies change over time, a Slack channel or email forumn allows people to keep up to date with the changing needs of the community.

 #### Can I post a job there?
 Sure, post away!